 Pyramid Healthcare’s Maryland subsidiary, Walden, announced today June 22, 2020 the opening of Walden’s inpatient substance use program for men in Harford County, Maryland.

-In July 2018, Walden became the first member of Pyramid Healthcare’s family of companies located in Maryland and currently provides trauma informed behavioral health services including inpatient treatment, outpatient services, and recovery supports for adults and adolescents with substance use disorder, trauma and mental health needs at four southern Maryland locations in Charles and St. Mary’s counties.
+In July 2018, Walden became the first member of Pyramid Healthcare’s family of companies located in Maryland and currently provides trauma informed behavioral health services including inpatient treatment, outpatient services, and recovery supports for adults and adolescents with substance use disorder, trauma and mental health needs at four Maryland locations in Charles and St. Mary’s counties.

-Walden has received national recognition for providing an integrated model of behavioral healthcare services to residents of southern Maryland since 1973.
+Walden has received national recognition for providing an integrated model of behavioral healthcare services to residents of Maryland since 1973.
 “Walden has a long tradition of providing a comprehensive continuum of care utilizing evidence-based treatment models and we are looking forward to expanding the high-quality services in Harford County,” stated Brandon Golder, Vice President of Operations.